To design and advance our clinical programs for the highest potential impact, we have assembled an independent world class Scientific Advisory Board.

 Each of the SAB members is a well-known thought leader in the development of new oncology therapeutics, and we view their interest in Actuate Therapeutics’ development programs as strong validation of the potential impact our compounds could have in the clinic.

 Chief, Division of Hematology & Oncology, Moores Cancer Center, UCSD

-Dr. Kurzock is widely known for developing one of the largest and best phase 1 clinical trials programs in the nation while at the University of Texas MD Anderson Cancer Center.
+Dr. Kurzock is a pioneer is precision, molecularly-driven, oncology and is widely known for developing one of the most productive early phase clinical trials programs in the nation while at the University of Texas MD Anderson Cancer Center.

 As a physician-scientist, Dr. Kurzrock has demonstrated extraordinary expertise and experience in clinical research, in addition to her world-recognized work in translational science.
-She has about 450 peer-reviewed publications and a uniquely strong record of competitive grant funding within the setting of phase I program building.
-She has been the principal investigator of the National Cancer Institute U01 Phase I Studies of Targeted Anti-Cancer Agents.
+She has over 800 peer-reviewed publications and a uniquely strong record of competitive grant funding within the setting of phase I program building.
+She has been the principal investigator of a National Cancer Institute U01: Phase I Studies of Targeted Anti-Cancer Agents.

 Professor & Vice Chair, UCLA Department of Neurosurgery; Director, UCLA Brain Tumor Program

 Dr. Linda Liau is a neurosurgeon and Professor of Neurosurgery at the David Geffen School of Medicine at UCLA.
 She is Vice Chair of the UCLA Department of Neurosurgery and Director of the UCLA Brain Tumor Program at the UCLA Medical Center.